Ashraf-Kamal/COSMO-MT/README.md

 # Proposed COSMO-MT model

-The proposed COSMO-MT model is a new deep learning-based multi-task model to perform two tasks - Sentiment Classifiction (SC) and Emotion Detection (ED).
+The proposed COSMO-MT model is a new deep learning-based multi-task model to perform Sentiment Classifiction (SC) and Emotion Detection (ED) tasks.
 It consists of input, embedding, shared and task-specific, dense, and output layers.
 Each layer is responsible to perform a specific function that supports both SC and ED.
 In addtion to that four groups of hand-crafted shallow which consist of 15 auxiliary features making the model well-informed.
 The proposed model is evaluated over two benchmark datasets and it performs significantly better than the comparable methods.

 # Pre-requisite:
 1. Keras 2.2.4